Board Members Seek Election

 “I’ve been a credit union member for sixteen years.
 Since the mid-1990s, I’ve worked with many companies as a benefits and retirement plan consultant.
 My experience as a small business owner gives me a better understanding of the challenges facing many of our members that own their own business.
 Events of the past few years have dramatically illustrated the need for credit unions as alternative financial institutions that exist to serve members, not equity investors.
 There is a great story to tell and credit unions need to make sure their voice is heard.”

-Join us for our Annual Meeting!
+Join us for our Virtual Annual Meeting!